 - 12.1 Term.
-The term of this Agreement will be two (2) years commencing on the Effective Date unless the term is extended under section 12.2 or terminated under Article 11. - 12.2 Extension of the Term.
-At least two months prior to the anniversary of the second anniversary of the Effective Date, the Parties will evaluate the effectiveness of this Agreement and decide whether to extend the Term. - 12.3 Terms of the Extension.
+The term of this Agreement will be three (3) years commencing on the Effective Date unless the term is extended under section 12.2 or terminated underArticle 11. - 12.2 Extension of the Term.
+At least two months prior to the third anniversary of the Effective Date, the Parties will evaluate the effectiveness of this Agreement and decide whether to extend the Term. - 12.3 Terms of the Extension.
 Where the Parties agree to extend the Term they will negotiate and attempt to reach agreement on the terms of the extension. - 12.4 Evaluation.
-Either Party may, on an annual basis, request the participation of the other Party to review the effectiveness of this Agreement and to consider potential amendments to it.
+Either Party may, on an annual basis, request the participation of theother Party to review the effectiveness of this Agreement and to consider potential amendments to it.